cbfacademy/java-api-assessment/README.md

 By the end of this assessment, you should be able to:

 1. **Design and Architect APIs**: Get to grips with the nitty-gritty of curating a top-quality API, focusing on data flow and endpoint interactions.
-1. **Implement Best Practices**: Showcase your adherence to Java & Spring Boot coding standards, error handling, and optimal project structure.
+1. **Implement Best Practices**: Showcase your adherence to Java and Spring Boot coding standards, error handling, and optimal project structure.
-1. **Code Integration**: Seamlessly combine your creations with the provided skeleton codebase.
+2. **Code Integration**: Seamlessly combine your custom code with the Spring Initializr project.
-1. **Exception Management**: Efficiently handle exceptions, ensuring your API remains sturdy and dependable.
+3. **Exception Management**: Efficiently handle exceptions, ensuring your API remains sturdy and dependable.

 Onward with this assessment, you're set for a deep dive into API development with Java and Spring Boot.